Official Blueprint Domain Map

 Use the blueprint to build a weekly rotation:

-1. Start each week with one domain table and identify unfamiliar topics.
+1. Start each week with one domain and list unfamiliar topics.

-2. Convert those topics into patient problems: airway obstruction, hypotension, hypothermia, emergence delirium, local anesthetic toxicity, malignant hyperthermia, uncontrolled pain, PONV, drainage change, or handoff gap.
+2. Convert those topics into patient problems: airway obstruction, hypotension, hypothermia, emergence delirium, local anesthetic systemic toxicity, malignant hyperthermia, uncontrolled pain, postoperative nausea and vomiting (PONV), drain output change, or handoff gap.

-3. Drill mixed questions where the first action is not obvious from the domain label.
+3. Drill mixed questions where the correct first action is not obvious from the domain label.

 4. Review rationales by error type: content gap, priority error, scope error, or missed context.

-5. Rebalance practice volume toward Monitoring and Intervention while keeping all domains active.
+5. Rebalance practice volume toward Monitoring and Intervention while keeping all five domains active.

 Keep a small domain log during review.
-If most misses cluster in one area, add focused reading; if misses are scattered but involve the wrong first action, add mixed priority drills instead of more passive reading.
+If most misses cluster in one area, add focused reading.
+If misses are scattered but involve the wrong first action, add mixed priority drills instead of more passive reading.
+Because Anesthesia (24%) and Monitoring (35%) together carry nearly 60% of scored items, weakness in either is disproportionately expensive.

 Mastery is not reciting the five weights.
 Mastery is reading a Phase I case and knowing which domain is doing the work.
-When a patient becomes restless after anesthesia, the issue might be hypoxia, pain, delirium, glucose, urinary retention, medication effect, or neurologic change.
-The blueprint tells you those possibilities are fair game; PACU judgment tells you what to assess and do first.
+When a patient becomes restless after anesthesia, the cause might be hypoxia, pain, delirium, hypoglycemia, urinary retention, medication effect, or neurologic change.
+The blueprint says all of those are fair game; PACU judgment tells you what to assess and act on first.

 Test Your Knowledge

-Which CPAN blueprint domain has the highest weight?
+Which CPAN blueprint domain carries the highest weight?

 A